profile picture

 Bio

-Hi!
-My name is Christian and I'm a 4th year PhD student at the University of Arizona.
-I am an experimentalist specializing in quantum physics and optics.
-My research involves making very precise measurements of the position of very small mirrors by reflecting laser light off of them.
-By making more and more precise measurements, we're progressing towards seeing interesting quantum effects in these systems, such as the Heisenberg uncertainty principle, the existence of the zero-point energy or "ground" motional state of the mirror, and creating “entanglement” between the light that measures the mirror and the mirror itself, or between two different mirrors.
-I first became interested in this research by working at LIGO (Laser Interferometer Gravitational Wave Observatory), which utilizes similar experimental techniques to measure tiny ripples in space time- known as gravitational waves- from colliding black holes and neutron stars.
-LIGO has progressed to the point where their measurement precision – which is around 10^5 times smaller than the diameter of a proton – is starting to be limited by the laws of quantum mechanics.
-We’d like to use this research to improve experiments like LIGO, make new experiments to look at other interesting physics (such as searching for dark matter or ruling out special formulations of quantum mechanics), and build technology that harnesses the laws of quantum mechanics (quantum sensors and quantum computers).
-I’ve been interest in teaching started after working for Peninsula Bridge in the San Francisco Bay Area teaching middle school students, and I have continued teaching while as an undergraduate and graduate student.
-Throughout my time in school, I was fortunate to have a number of mentors who pushed me and satisfied my curiosity.
-In my free time, I enjoy being outside and exploring the deserts and mountains of Arizona, whether that’s by rock climbing, mountain biking, or skiing.
+I am an experimental physicist specializing in quantum sensing, quantum computing hardware, and optics.
+My current research investigates ways to build quantum sensors and computers from large numbers of trapped ions.
+Trapped ions are a leading candidate for building quantum computers because we can prepare and measure the states of small numbers of ions (<10) precisely, however, scaling to a larger number of ions (1000+) required to build useful quantum computers is a challenge.
+In my PhD research, I explored the quantum limits of displacement sensing by making measurements of the position of very small mirrors by reflecting laser light from them.
+We progressed towards observing quantum effects such as the Heisenberg uncertainty principle, the quantum "ground state" of the mirror (the lowest energy the mirror can have), and utilizing novel quantum states of light to improve the precision of measurements.
+I became interested in this research by working at LIGO (Laser Interferometer Gravitational Wave Observatory), which utilizes similar experimental techniques to measure tiny ripples in space-time, known as gravitational waves, from colliding black holes and neutron stars.
+We’d like to use this research to improve experiments like LIGO, make new experiments to look for new physics (such as dark matter or ruling out special formulations of quantum mechanics), and build technology that harnesses the laws of quantum mechanics (quantum sensors and components for quantum networks).
+My interest in teaching started after working for Peninsula Bridge in the San Francisco Bay Area teaching middle school students, and I have continued teaching through the years.
+I was fortunate to have several mentors who pushed me and satisfied my curiosity.
+In my free time, I enjoy being outside and exploring the mountains of Washington through running, mountain biking, and skiing.

 Project ideas